 The diet of toddlers whose BMI is too high should be assessed.
 Their consumption of concentrated sources of fat and sugars may need to be reduced and exercise encouraged.
 Increasing physical activity is an essential part of the management of overweight and obesity in all age groups.
-Toddlers should have at least one hour each day of moderate to vigorous physical activity13.
+Toddlers should be physically active for a minimum of three hours each day.
 There is usually no need for overweight toddlers and young children to actively lose weight, but weight gain should be slowed or stopped temporarily through healthy eating and exercise so that BMI declines as the child gets taller.

-For further information on overweight and obesity see Factsheet 3.3.
+For further information on overweight and obesity see Factsheet 3.3